-Explore the Island via Moped - One of the best ways to see the island is to rent a moped during your stay.
-Buzzing around on your moped, you will uncover deserted beaches, cricket matches, and other island life.
-The island's speed limit is 25 mph so you can enjoy the beautiful views without having to worry that they are passing by too fast.
+Explore the Island - One of the best ways to see the island is to rent a moped or Twizy during your stay.
+Buzzing around on your own time allows you to discover deserted beaches, watch local cricket matches, and explore the general island life.

-Rent a Boat - You can rent your own Boston Whaler or sailboat and enjoy a picnic on a secluded island, go snorkeling and relax on a beautiful beach.
-Or take a kayak and explore the dozens of coves and bays around the island.
-The turquoise waters are so clear that you will be able to enjoy the spectacular marine life without even going under the surface.
+Rent a Boat - Rent your own Boston Whaler or sailboat and head to a secluded island for a picnic lunch, leisurely snorkel, and relaxing sunbathe.
+Or, take a kayak and explore the dozens of coves and bays around the island.
+The turquoise waters are so clear that you’ll be able to spot marine life without even being submerged.

-Jet Ski Safari - If you are an adrenaline junkie couple, take a jet ski safari or a high-speed catamaran tour around the island.
+Adventure on the Sea - If you’re a pair of adrenaline junkies, take a jet ski safari or a high-speed catamaran tour around the island.
 Why not try a water-ski, windsurf, kitesurfing, or parasailing adventure after the safari.
 Whatever your choice, there is no better way to enjoy Bermuda's natural beauty than being in, out, or under the water.

-Golf - Golfing is an obsessive pastime, with eight courses, all with pink sand traps and ocean views.
-While Bermuda's courses are not the longest, most offer a unique challenge, accentuated always by the ocean breeze and a distracting but breathtaking view at every turn.
+Play Golf - Golfing is one of the most popular Bermudian pastimes.
+The island has eight different courses, all with pink sand traps and ocean views.
+While Bermuda's courses are not the longest, most offer a unique challenge, accentuated always by the ocean breeze and distracting yet breathtaking views at every turn.

-Elbow Beach Bermuda - Unpack your bags at this romantic oceanfront hotel that’s right in between all of the action.
-The beautiful property has 98 guest rooms and suites, private access to one of the island’s finest beaches, 50 acres of landscaped gardens, a terrific spa, and a variety of fine dining spots.
+Elbow Beach Bermuda - This oceanfront hotel has 98 guest rooms and suites, 50 acres of landscaped gardens, a terrific spa, multiple fine-dining restaurants, and private access to one of the island’s best beaches.

 The Waterlot Inn - Enjoy a romantic dinner with glorious bay views at one of Bermuda's top dining establishments.
 In addition to serving some of the finest steaks and chops, the historic restaurant offers incredible sunset views thanks to its dockside location at Jew's Bay.

-Lobster Pot & Boat House Bar) - Perfect for incredible seafood and an informal dining experience, this longtime favorite of tourists and locals alike is a must while in Bermuda.
-Menu highlights include Bermuda fish chowder, Caribbean lobster, and a variety of fresh fish entrees.
+Lobster Pot & Boat House Bar - - What makes Bermudian food distinctive is the freshness and diversity of local ingredients.
+This informal spot showcases the island’s incredible seafood, drawing crowds of tourists and locals alike.
+Menu highlights include Bermuda fish chowder, Caribbean lobster, and a variety of fresh fish entrées.

-Ascots - This acclaimed Hamilton restaurant serves creative continental Mediterranean cuisine in an intimate setting.
-From the extensive wine list to the elegant setting to the seasonal menu selections, Ascots is an ideal match for a special dining experience.
+Ascots - This acclaimed Hamilton restaurant serves creative Mediterranean cuisine in an intimate setting.
+From the extensive wine list to the elegant setting and the seasonal ingredients, Ascots is ideal for a special occasion.